 Valley National Bancorp to Announce Third Quarter 2022 Earnings

-/EIN News/ -- NEW YORK, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Valley National Bancorp (NASDAQ:VLY), the holding company for Valley National Bank, announced that it will release its third quarter 2022 earnings before the market opens on Thursday, October 27, 2022.
+NEW YORK, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Valley National Bancorp VLY, the holding company for Valley National Bank, announced that it will release its third quarter 2022 earnings before the market opens on Thursday, October 27, 2022.

 Valley's CEO, Ira Robbins will host a conference call on Thursday, October 27th at 11:00 AM (ET) to discuss Valley's third quarter 2022 earnings.
 Interested parties are invited to listen in by dialing toll-free 800-715-9871 Conference Id: 9870349.